Certora/gambit/README.md

 _**Note:** all relative paths specified in a JSON configuration file are interpreted to be relative to the config file's parent directory._

-In the following section we'll provide examples of how to run Gambit using both `--filename` and `--json`.
+In the following section we provide examples of how to run Gambit using both `--filename` and `--json`.
 We provide more complete documentation in the _Documentation_ section below.